Ivo-Balbaert/The_Way_to_Jai/book/24_Operator_Overloading.md

 where: token can be:     +, -, *, /, +=, -=, *=, ==, !=, <<, >>, &, |, [], %, ^, <<<, >>>
 The following operators cannot be overloaded: = and New.

+> Operator overloading allows the programmer to define implementations for the fundamental operators like +, -, and so on, that can be used on custom-defined data types.

 ## 24.1 Vector operators
 See *24.1_overloading_vec.jai*:
 ```c++